What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 At a Glance: What Home Educators Need to Know

-- Registration becomes mandatory for all home educated children in England and Wales
+- Registration will become mandatory for home educated children in England and Wales once those sections start

 Four Big Changes for Home Educating Families

-The Children's Wellbeing and Schools Bill introduces several new requirements for home educators.
+The Children's Wellbeing and Schools Act 2026 introduces several new requirements for home educators.
 Here's how they could affect your family.

 Mandatory registration

 Right now, telling your local authority you're home educating is voluntary in most areas.
-Under the new bill, it becomes mandatory.
+Under the new Act, it becomes mandatory once the home education sections are commenced.

 - Every child being home educated must be on the official register